mesosphere/dcos-docs-site/pages/dkp/kaptain/1.0.1-0.6.0/install/air-gapped/index.md

 ## Air-Gapped Installation

-**IMPORTANT** the air-gapped installation is still in beta, so the process may change in the future.
+**IMPORTANT** the air-gapped installation procedure is still in beta, so the process may change in the future.

 Kaptain supports installation on an air-gapped (a.k.a. offline or private) Konvoy cluster.
 Before installing Kaptan, please follow the [Konvoy Air-Gapped Installation Guide](https://docs.d2iq.com/ksphere/konvoy/1.5/install/install-airgapped/)